Flying Our Turtles From the Maldives to the World!

 📅 July 2022 Updates ✈️

-We recently found a facility that has expressed interest in rehoming all four of our currently unreleasable patients (Frisbee, Maw, Ari, and Artemis).
-Although we are still in the early stages of this process, we are all very excited to see what the next few months will bring for our latest batch of flying turtles.
+We are in ongoing discussions with a facility that has expressed interest in rehoming all four of our currently unreleasable patients (Frisbee, Maw, Ari, and Artemis).
+Although we are still in the early stages of this process, we are all very excited to see what the next few months will bring for our latest batch of flying turtles!

 Many THANK YOUs to all the people who have helped make this program a success over the years, including the overseas aquarium centres for providing forever homes for our turtles, the airlines and cargo logistics for their professional care and handling, the local TV station PSM News, Four Seasons Resorts Maldives, and our Reefscapers colleagues past and present! 🙏